5F8575tree/study-notes-repo/figma.md

 **TIP** If you feel you must use a line border at the bottom (not very popular in design at the moment), make sure it is a really subtle color that is just a hint.
 Try #434343 on a dark background.

+# FOUNDATION ONE: Pixel-Perfect Execution

+Your items, the font colors, sizes, the images, the **balance**: all of the things must be executed to perfection.
+This is the basis of good design.
+You won't win design awards, but you can create multiple excellent designs to a strong level.

-# Settings for Your Website
+## Settings for Your Website

 We know the desktop design will be 1920x1080 - i.e. Full HD (active area width 1200), but your maximum height should be no more than 8000px if you have lots of content to scroll down through.